1937 Brazilian coup d'état: Communist insurrection (1935)

 Police invaded Congress in March 1936 and arrested five assemblymen who were supporters of the National Liberation Alliance, a leftist front.
 In a vote of 190 to 59, the Chamber of Deputies waived their constitutional immunity.
-One of them, Abel Chermont, said in May 1937 that sixteen detectives forced him, his wife, and his two children to the police station, that he was beaten by a rubber hose and held prisoner, and that, after resisting, he was brought to the police garage by the throat and beaten senselessly by twelve men.
-The five were held in solitary confinement for the first two months and were even refused fresh-air privileges.
+One of them, Abel Chermont, said in May 1937 that sixteen detectives forced him, his wife, and his two children to the police station, that he was beaten by a rubber hose and held prisoner, and that, after resisting, he was brought to the police garage by the throat and beaten senseless by twelve men.
+The four were held in solitary confinement for the first two months and were even refused fresh-air privileges.
 A ninety-day state of national emergency was declared by Congress on 18 December 1935, and subsequently extended five times.
 The 1934 constitution essentially existed only de jure as the states of emergency and police actions violated it, supported by an anti-communist climate.
 The first speculation that Vargas might be initiating a self-coup, and the revolt's importance, arose in the aftermath of the communist insurrection.
 Vargas found support from all sides, with Congress passing three constitutional amendments to bolster his power.
 An extraordinary number of people were jailed, Vargas himself commenting on the situation: "without due process and without proof, hundreds of prisoners who were perhaps innocent".
 Estimates of the number of arrests vary: Communist journals in Brazil and L'Humanité in France put the number as 20,000 and 17,000, respectively, but historian Robert M. Levine places the number as anywhere between 5,000 and 15,000 arrests.
 Prisoners faced neglect, exploitation, and severe overcrowding.
 Luís Carlos Prestes claimed responsibility for the insurrection and was sentenced to seventeen years in prison by the TSN.